AT&T has developed a number of policies to guide our Corporate Social Responsibility efforts:

 We outline our expectations for suppliers around a variety of issues, including human and labor rights, diversity and ethics in our Principles of Conduct for Suppliers.

 Around the world, we follow ethical business practices in our dealings with public officials, other companies and private citizens.
 We do not seek to influence them, directly, indirectly, through the payment of bribes or kickbacks or any other unethical payment.
 Such activity erodes our integrity and, in most cases, violates the law.
 We strive to avoid even the appearance of improper influence.
-In particular we are, especially vigilant when dealing with government officials.
+In particular, we are especially vigilant when dealing with government officials.
+Read more in our Foreign Corrupt Practices Act (FCPA) and Anti-Bribery Compliance Policy.